List of state highways in Louisiana (3050–3099): Louisiana Highway 3071

+Louisiana Highway 3071 (LA 3071) runs 3.68 mi in LaSalle Parish.

 Louisiana Highway 3072

+Louisiana Highway 3072 (LA 3072) runs 3.31 mi in Vienna.

 Louisiana Highway 3073

 Louisiana Highway 3073 (LA 3073) runs 9.56 mi in a northwest to southeast direction along Ambassador Caffery Parkway from US 167 in Lafayette to US 90 in Broussard, Lafayette Parish.
 State maintenance continues a short distance east of US 90 onto Corne Road to the entrance to Zoosiana (the Zoo of Acadiana).

 The route is a western bypass of Lafayette that also serves as a primary commercial corridor for the growing suburbs southwest of the city.
 Along the way, LA 3073 crosses the Vermilion River and passes the Mall of Acadiana.
 The eastern portion of the route connecting with US 90 in Broussard was an extension opened in 2010.
 On the opposite end, Ambassador Caffery Parkway continues beyond US 167 as a local road.
 It then becomes part of LA 3184, connecting with US 90 and I-10 west of downtown Lafayette and terminating at LA 725 (Renaud Drive).